Ecwid Review: Add eCommerce To Any Website

 So let’s take a look at Ecwid’s features and see if it’s worth our time and money.

-Basic vs. Silver plan – reasons to upgrade
+Venture vs. Business plan – reasons to upgrade

 Installing Ecwid couldn’t be easier.
 You simply create a new page on your website and paste the HTML code they provide.